 Have your A/C equipment checked ASAP

 Proactive service your home’s A/C equipment will help escape a malfunction on the high temperature summer days, when your AC equipment is running at full capacity all day and night for weeks and months.
-During a proactive maintenance service, an expert A/C system technician can normally avert an emergency by locating issues and replacing parts before they go out, and cleaning and tuning the air conditioner so it is in tip-top shape throughout the summer when its needed the most.
+During a proactive maintenance service, an expert A/C system technician can normally avert an emergency by locating issues and replacing parts before they go out, and getting an ac tune up so it is in tip-top shape throughout the summer when its needed the most.

 Wear loose, lightweight fabric, particularly when you’re going outside.
 Don’t wear dark shades, particularly black clothing, since dark colors absorb heat.
 The color white is a better choice since it reflects the sun.
 It’s also good to wear a wide-brimmed or gardening hat to avoid the sun on your face, and never layer clothing.